Sritamag14/Sritamag14/README.md

 ## 💻 About Me

 I'm currently working as a **Cloud & Exchange Administrator at Accenture**, but my journey into tech wasn't a conventional one.
-I started with a background in **Humanities and Mass Communication**, but my passion for technology led me down a new path.
-I self-learned cloud technologies and now I'm upskilling further through the **Professional Certificate Course in Gen AI and Machine Learning with IIT Kanpur in collaboration with Simplilearn**.
+With a background in **Humanities and Mass Communication**, my passion led me to self-learn cloud technologies and now I'm advancing through the **Professional Certificate Course in Gen AI and Machine Learning with IIT Kanpur & Simplilearn**.

 ---